Retro-Devils/Devils-Box/README.md

 "Madness?
 No......this is SPARTA!!!!"

-“Couscous: the food's so nice they named it twice.”
+“Cous cous: the food's so nice they named it twice.”

 ## Whats This?